gleb-zvonkov/anatomize/README.md

 ## Features
 #### React Native and Expo Development
-Built with React Native (Expo) using TypeScript.
+Built with React Native (Expo).
+TypeScript ensures that only valid, predefined region names can be used throughout the app.
 Includes four main screens: Home, Summary, Chat, and Quiz.
 Uses core React Native components (View, Text, TextInput, FlatList) and hooks (useState, useEffect).